BYLAWS OF HERITAGE BIBLE CHURCH

 Section 6: Chairman of the Council of Elders.
 The Chairman of the Council of Elders shall be elected from the Council of Elders, be the President of the Corporation and serve as church moderator at all church business meetings.
 He shall have general supervision of the administrative affairs of The Church as provided in these by-laws and/or directed by the Council of Elders.
 He shall sign all instruments of The Church as authorized by the Council of Elders or The Church and shall perform other duties incident to this office.
-The Elder elected as Chairman of the Council of Elders is limited to two consecutive terms as Chairman.

 Section 7: Vice Chairman of the Council of Elders.
 The Vice Chairman shall be elected from the Council of Elders.
 He shall exercise the functions of the Chairman during his absence.

 Section 8: Secretary.
 The Secretary of the Council of Elders shall be elected from the Council of Elders.
 He shall be the Secretary of the Corporation, shall assure that an accurate record is kept of the proceedings of all meetings of the congregation and the Council of Elders, shall oversee maintaining accurate membership rolls, shall keep a copy of all church letters of membership dismissal and shall perform such other duties as the Council of Elders may direct.